 What is Prize-Linked Savings?

-Prize-linked savings (PLS) products are an innovative way to help individuals save, linking the fun and excitement of winning to savings behavior.
-Prize-linked savings offers potential savers the chance to win a prize based on the act of saving, linking the thrill of lottery or raffle play with a financial choice to save.
+Prize-linked savings (PLS) products are an innovative way to help individuals save, linking the fun and excitement of winning to savings.
 It’s a win-win for consumers – they set some money aside into savings, gain interest and earn chances to win.
 While there are many prize winners, even those who don’t win a prize are winners – walking away with the savings they set aside and any interest earned.
 Thus, prize-linked saving products are an exciting way to engage consumers to save without any downside of losing.
 Prize-linked savings products have been successful internationally, but only a few years ago was the concept brought and tested in the United States.

 Prize-Linked Savings in the United States

-The idea to test a prize-linked savings concept in the United States came from the research of Peter Tufano, cofounder of Doorways to Dreams Fund (D2D), Dean of the Said Business School at Oxford University and former Harvard Business School Professor.
-In 2006, Doorways to Dreams Fund (D2D) partnered with Indiana Centra Credit Union to run a small scale pilot of a PLS product and study the first U.S. based prize-linked savings product.
+The idea to test a prize-linked savings concept in the United States came from the research of Peter Tufano, cofounder of Doorways to Dreams Fund (D2D), Dean at Oxford University’s Saïd Business School and former Harvard Business School Professor.
+In 2006, D2D partnered with Indiana Centra Credit Union to run a small scale pilot of a PLS product and study the first U.S. based prize-linked savings product.
 The Centra Super Savings Account offered accountholders a chance to win prizes each month, including laptop computers, mp3 players, gift cards, cash and more.
 Centra launched the project throughout its 22 branches on January 1, 2007, opened nearly 1,400 Super Savings Accounts and collected over a half million dollars in deposits in the first five months.

 The Save to Win (STW) product in Michigan is designed as a 12-month share certificate that allows for unlimited deposits throughout the year.
 Only $25 is required to open the account, a low barrier to entry which makes the product accessible to all and attractive to more financially vulnerable consumers.
-A saver earns raffle tickets for every $25 deposited in the account, with a cap of 10 entries per month.
+A saver earns raffle tickets for every $25 deposited in the account, with a cap on the number of entries per month.
 This cap helps ensure that individuals who can’t save as much still have opportunities to win.
-Raffle tickets qualify participants for the chance to win monthly cash prizes and six (6) $10,000 grand prizes at the end of the year.
+Raffle tickets qualify participants for the chance to win monthly cash prizes and grand prizes at the end of the year.

 1) Strong demand exists for the Save to Win program, and it is successfully attracting new participants and engaging them in the act of saving.